The most important business process improvement question may seem simple, but in this blog, you learn that “why” is a powerful question to leverage.

-After an extended period of time trying to hunt down details on the Sally Report, it was noted that the person whom the original “Sally” had been sending the report to was also no longer in their position and the replacement had never used the report at all.
+After an extended time trying to hunt down details on the Sally Report, the agency noted the person to whom the original “Sally” had been sending the report was no longer in their position, and the replacement had never used the report at all.

-It turns out that this report had been produced for years with no purpose.
+It turns out the agency produced this report for years with no purpose.
 The inability to recognize that previous constraints no longer existed led to waste across multiple areas and a delay in the processor conversion.
-No one took the time to ask the simple question of “why?”
+When you’re thinking about business process improvement, perhaps the most important process improvement question is the most simple.
+In this instance, no one took the time to ask, “Why?”

 How to Identify a Process Improvement Need

 This story leads me to my (nearly) fool-proof method for identifying areas requiring process improvement: just ask why.

 Similar to the “5 Whys” method used to identify the root cause of an issue, we base this method on simply asking a person to tell you about their process and continuing to ask “why” multiple times to determine the purpose or reason for each process step.
 You may feel like a toddler, but the reality is that your reason for asking is similar in that you simply want to fully understand the reasoning for a given scenario.

 If they can provide a good, meaningful answer four or five times, you can likely leave the process step alone in the initial analysis.
 If not, it’s probably an area to start looking at for a “just-do-it” (JDI) project.
 Used in Lean, Six Sigma and Kaizen, JDI is a quick fix for when you know the solution and can make the change quickly – typically within 24 hours.
 However, if the solution doesn’t work, you must also be able to revert to the original process just as quickly.

 In the initial process improvement interviews, you can generally find areas to address within two or three why questions.
 For the Sally Report example, some answers that gave it away included: